Call for Observation

 Reporting lunar occultations

-The most significant change for 27 years in reporting lunar occultations is now underway.
-You have to know, how to report lunar occultations from now on!
-Your reports have to be sent to a new mailing address.
+You have to know, how to report lunar occultations!
+Your reports have to be sent to the email address lunoccult.

 How many photons do you get from a star?